essesseff-hello-world-go-template/hello-world-argocd-dev/README.md

       If notifications-secret.yaml is downloaded from essesseff for hello-world-dev, notifications-configmap.yaml will be used to configure Argo CD notifications to essesseff.

       **Note**: This secret can be set once for the entire GitHub organization / K8s namespace and will be used by Argo CD to pull container images from GHCR for all environments.
-You do not need to create separate secrets for each environment repository but should set the ghcr-credentials secret at least once per K8s namespace in each relevant K8s cluster.
+You do not need to create separate secrets for each environment repository but should set the ghcr-credentials secret at least once per K8s namespace in each relevant K8s cluster.  ***If the ghcr-credentials-secret.yaml.template file is not present, the setup-argocd.sh script will assume that the ghcr-credentials secret is already set for the given K8s namespace on the env-specific K8s cluster and move on.***

-3. **Configure Argo CD notifications secrets**:
+3. **(if an essesseff-subscribed app) Configure Argo CD Notifications Secrets**:

    Request the notifications-secret.yaml file contents from the essesseff UX for hello-world here: https://www.essesseff.com/home/[YOUR_essesseff_TEAM_ACCOUNT]/apps/hello-world/settings

-   Copy the file to ./notifications-secret.yaml
+   Copy the downloaded file to ./notifications-secret.yaml

-4. **Run the setup-argocd.sh script**:
+4. **Run the setup-argocd.sh Script**:
    ```bash
    chmod 744 setup-argocd.sh
    ./setup-argocd.sh